TusharPanda1986/Angular-HereMaps-Example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.

+# Here map keys
+As this example uses Here Maps Javascript API, please get your keys by generating one at https://developer.here.com/projects.
+Without the keys, the app won't work.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.